1millionwomentotech/toolkitten/summer-of-code/README.md

 Hackathons have gotten a bad rap because of some that have an unhealthy, competitive structure, and for setting unrealistic expectations.
 Don’t participate in hackathon with that mindset and you’ll be on the right track.
 Here are the goals to keep in mind:

-## Strengthen the community that the hackathon is for.
+## Strengthen the community that the hackathon is for

 Be welcoming to newcomers to the community.
 Provide an opportunity for participants to learn something new.